ellafranks/Mental-Health-Forum-Analysis/README.md

 - Varies for what people find helpful, making it very difficult to predict.
 - Huge variety of people are ranking the comments
 - Comments have already been moderated.
 (When analysing removed comments, their replies were mostly removed and deleted as well).
-- Lacks generalizability to other forums
+- Lacks generalisability to other forums

-## Future directions:

-* Explore T-SNE; a popular method for visualising high dimensional data.
-* Explore Word2Vec; a pre trained corpus containing over 100 billion words.
-* Perform a Gradboost and optimise the accuracy score further.
-* Determine unique patterns in other forums, allowing strategies to become more specific.

 ## Conclusion: